Organic Eprints frontpage

 Santos e Silva, João P.; Enes, Maria A.; Figueiredo, Felisbela O.; Pires da Costa, José S. and Abreu, José M. (2005) GRASS UTILIZATION IN GROWING FINISHING BÍSARO PIGS (85-107 KG).
 PERFORMANCE AND CARCASS COMPOSITION.
-Poster presented at III Symposium International sur le Porc Méditerranéen, Tarbes - France, 16-19 novembre 2004.
+Poster at: III Symposium International sur le Porc Méditerranéen, Tarbes - France, 16-19 novembre 2004.
+[In Press]

 Summary